horis233/React-Trello/README.md

 ### Development

 Setting up the full app with your own mongoDB instance and auth credentials for Twitter and Google sign-in requires significant effort.
-If you don't want to do that
+Use the simplified set up if you don't want to bother with that.

 #### Simplified setup